EMT vs. Paramedic: What’s the Difference?

 4. Become a nationally registered paramedic.
 After you complete your paramedic training, you can take the NREMT paramedic exam, which consists of both a written and psychomotor exam.

-Prepare for your career
+Prepare for your EMT or paramedic career with Coursera

-Whether you’re just starting out on the EMS career path or looking to advance your skill set, Coursera has a flexible, online program for you.
+Whether you’re just starting out on the EMS career path or looking to advance your skill set, Coursera has a flexible online program for you.

 The University of Colorado’s Become an EMT Specialization will introduce you to the fundamentals of emergency health care, such as caring for stable and unstable patients before they get to a hospital and identifying time-sensitive diseases and traumatic conditions.